 49 Degrees North

-A hidden gem of the Pacific Northwest, 49 Degrees North has more than 2,300 acres of lift-accessed terrain.
-Yet considering its size, 49 Degrees North is very reasonably priced, with lift tickets available for as low as $47.
-Weekends are around $80, with discounts available for college students and military with a valid ID.
-It has 3 basins, 2 peaks, 7 lifts, 90 trails, multiple terrain parks, and 1,871’ of vertical.
-Additionally, 49 Degrees North is home to the longest high-speed lift in that state.
-The 7-minute ride brings guests up 1.25 miles from the base to one of the summits.
-The resort is conveniently located just over an hour away from Spokane International Airport.
+Don’t overlook 49 Degrees North, a hidden gem of the Pacific Northwest with 2,325 acres of lift-accessed terrain.
+Considering its size, 49 Degrees North is very reasonably priced, with lift tickets available for as low as $47.
+Weekends are around $69, with discounts available for college students and military with a valid ID.
+Holiday lift tickets often reach $79.
+49 Degrees North has 3 basins, 2 peaks, 7 lifts, 90 trails, multiple terrain parks, and 1,871’ of vertical.
+49 Degrees North is conveniently located just over an hour away from Spokane International Airport.

 » View 49 Degrees North Lodging Options